Why is it called 'The Forma Project'?

 What about food and accommodations?

 We have plenty of living space here on Camp property.
-The tricky element is figuring what accommodations will work best, based on the interns who come.
+Determining which accommodations work best will be based on the interns who come.
 It is likely that students of the same gender will share cabin space together.

 Most meals will be prepared by the students themselves.
-With the help of leadership staff--especially in the beginning--interns will learn how to plan menus, buy groceries, and cook for the appropriate number in our commercial kitchen.
-They will be invited to eat some meals with the leadership families, and will be encouraged to make connections and dine with friends outside the camp context.
+With the help of leadership staff--especially in the beginning--interns will learn how to plan menus, buy groceries, and cook for their appropriate number using our commercial kitchen.
+You will be invited to eat some meals with the leadership families, and will be encouraged to make connections and dine with friends outside the camp context.

 Are guests or pets allowed?

-If you have friends or family who would like to visit, please talk to the leadership first, which will be assessed on a case-by-case basis.
-Arrangements should not be made when they will interfere with the scheduled program.
+If you have friends or family who would like to visit, please talk to the leadership first and well in advance.
+Decisions will be made on a case-by-case basis.
+Arrangements should not be made when they will interfere with the scheduled Forma program.